rvirding/erlog/doc/libraries.md

 library space.
 For automatic loading libraries - move them to `lib/autoload` directory, or use library autoload standard method.
 Note, that if you create a functor in prolog library and load this library - you won't create same functor in userspace with the help of `assert`.
 Also - if you have same functors in different libraries - they will be rewritten by last loaded.

+#### When prefer autoloading?
+You may noticed, that `use/1` and `consult/1` share same functionality.
+The only difference is that `consult` loads predicates to __userspace__, while `use` loads predicates to __library space__ (Extended).
+When is it optional to select each?
+If you work locally, without your own storage implementation - it doesnt' matter, as default erlog storage model for userspace is same as for library space - dict.
+But when you have your own memory implementation - you should understand:

+* library space is dict, stored in local memory.
+It can be faster, than your remote database.
+* when your system has many users, who shares some code (library) - consulting this library leads to copying it to user's tables/collections/namespaces, while using library will make copy only in memory of user's thread.
+* if you store huge number of facts into library - dict implementation of library space can show worse performance, than your database.